calebikhuohon/personal-blog/content/blog/developing production grade container applications with docker and kubernetes/index.md

 ---
-title: 'Developing Cloud Native Applications with Docker and Kubernetes: Part 0'
+title: 'Developing Cloud-Native Applications with Docker and Kubernetes: Part 0'
 date: "2020-03-24T22:40:32.169Z"
-description: Start your journey into the world of cloud native applications
+description: Start your journey into the world of cloud-native applications
 ---

 ![](https://paper-attachments.dropbox.com/s_1651C3411EE027BE0235129E3A1BE82124D13006F89B2F161A71EFBA2AEA0D30_1585081959464_Illustrationsss.png)